ahmadharis/ahmadharis.github.io/_posts/2020-05-14-Multiple-Environments-Xamarin-Android.md

 ```
 -----------
-Lets walk through the class.
+Let's walk through the class.

 ### Singleton Instance
 Create a singleton instance of the class.
 At any time there should only be a single version of ConfigurationManager available.